Thinking of renting and don’t know whether to go with a condo or an apartment?

 CONS:

-- Slower response to maintenance likely as individual landlord managing
+- Slower response to maintenance likely as individual landlord managing (see disadvantages renting from private landlord)

 - May get less communication as this is not the landlord’s primary role

-- Can be harder to find and may require a broker
+- Can be harder to find

 Apartment

 In the apartment complex, you are only dealing with your landlord.
 This can make a difference, as the rules and policies are uniform for all renters.
-If it’s a good apartment complex, you also will get faster and more reliable service (see downsides to individual rent by owner).

 PROS:

-- Usually faster, more reliable service
+- Usually faster, more reliable maintenance service

 - Consistent lease and rules for everyone